 Given this, your EVP should not be used word-for-word in your employer branding communications.
 Think of it as the foundation of truths that you must creatively bring alive to create a realistic perception of what your organisation is like to work for.

-You can communicate your employer brand in a huge variety of ways, such as on your website, social media, at events and through word of mouth, but your messages must always remain true to the core principals established in your EVP.
+You can communicate your employer brand in a huge variety of ways, such as on your website, social media, at events and through word of mouth, but your messages must always remain true to the core principles established in your EVP.

 In this way, your employer brand will always feel authentic.
 This is essential if it is to help jobseekers make a judgement about whether they will be right for your organisation.

 To help bring your EVP to life through your employer brand, start by listening to what your existing employees have to say about your organisation.
 In many ways, your current workforce is your secret weapon in developing an effective employer brand.
 Take the time to put yourself in your employees’ shoes, whether this is done through focus groups, surveys, meetings, staff conferences or a series of informal conversations with individual staff members.
 By going through this process, you will find that narratives and themes begin to become apparent, and these can be shaped into a creative, coherent and authentic employer brand story.

 Importantly, grounding your employer brand in both your EVP and the ideas and stories provided by your existing workforce will give it an unimpeachable authenticity.
 It will not be based on what you think candidates would like to hear – it will be real.
 In the long run, this will prove to be the most powerful way of attracting the right candidate to your organisation.